FidelusAleksander/ghcertified/CONTRIBUTING.md

 Once the Codespace installation is complete and you can go to forward port tab to see the link to the website running locally and start making [content changes](#content-changes).

 ### Option 2: Local setup (traditional)
-If You've decided to not use [GitHub Codespaces](https://codespaces.new/FidelusAleksander/ghcertified) but instead want to run the project locally, follow the steps below.
+If you've decided to not use [GitHub Codespaces](https://codespaces.new/FidelusAleksander/ghcertified) but instead want to run the project locally, follow the steps below.
 1. [Fork](https://github.com/FidelusAleksander/ghcertified/fork) the repository
 2. Install [Hugo](https://gohugo.io/installation/)
 3. Update the submodules to install the theme used in this project